 Jason is a research academic at the Centre for Health Services Research (CHSR) and the Program Leader for Research and Statistical Services - Faculty of Medicine.
-He leads the Drug Alcohol Crime Health Research (DACHR) and is also the Chief Data Scientist for the Global Drug Survey.
+He leads the Substance Use and Mental Health (SUMH) unit and is also the Chief Data Scientist for the Global Drug Survey.

 Jason has a well-established publication record with a strong focus on alcohol and drug research and public health, and an international reputation as a research leader in alcohol and drugs; he has been fortunate to collaborate with some of the world's leading alcohol and drug researchers.

 In addition, Jason has provided service and leadership to the Asia Pacific's leading multidisciplinary organisation for professionals involved in the alcohol and other drug field - Australasian Professional Society of Alcohol and Drugs, Ketti!
 Bruun Society for Social and Epidemiological Research on Alcohol; and the Queensland Coalition for Action on Alcohol (QCAA)